Rockafellian Relaxation and Stochastic Optimization under Perturbations: Applications to Distributional Perturbations

 As an alternative to the path in Subsection \ref{subsec:MinExp}, we now define

 The resulting approximating problem is also considered in \cite{gotoh2021data} for a study of out-of-sample performance, but there under the assumptions of strict convexity and twice smoothness of each $f_i$.
-We require only proper lsc functions to confirm that the new approximating functions are asymptotically strictly exact Rockafellians.
+We require only proper lsc functions to confirm that the new approximating functions are strictly limit-exact Rockafellians.